swiftlang/swift-evolution/proposals/0302-concurrent-value-and-concurrent-closures.md

 extension MyCorrectPair: Sendable where T: Sendable { }
 ```

-As mentioned in the compiler diagnostic, any type can override this behavior by conforming to the `UnsafeSendable` protocol to affect the same result, with a more explicit syntax.
+As mentioned in the compiler diagnostic, any type can override this checking behavior by annotating the conformance to `Sendable` with `@unchecked`.
+This indicates that the type can safely be passed across concurrency domains, but requires the author of the type to ensure that this is safe.

-Any struct, enum or class may conform to `UnsafeSendable` (and thus `Sendable`) to indicate that they may be safely passed across concurrency domains.

 A `struct` or `enum` can only be made to conform to `Sendable` within the same source file in which the type was defined.
 This ensures that the stored properties in a struct and associated values in an enum are visible so that their types can be checked for `Sendable` conformance.
 For example: